 There are so many pretty waterfalls near Asheville, North Carolina.
 This city is found in the “Land of the Waterfalls.”
 With dozens of waterfalls to discover, this is a great place to hike and become one with nature.

 If you want to experience some waterfalls with other people, consider doing a couple of Asheville waterfall tours.
 There are plenty to choose from that leave from Asheville.
-Some tours include transportation and there are even some lead by a naturalist.
+Some tours include transportation and there are even some led by a naturalist.
 Taking one of these nature tours is one of the best things to do in Asheville!

-14 Prettiest Waterfalls Near Asheville, NC
+17 Best Hiking Waterfalls Near Asheville, NC You Must Visit

 Waterfalls An Hour or Less From Asheville

-Just a half-hour drive and three-mile round trip hike from Asheville, you will find Catawba Falls.
+Just a half-hour drive and a 3-mile round trip hike from Asheville, you will find Catawba Falls.
 This 100-foot waterfall is found at the end of a beautiful, moderate trail.
 Along the way, you will find views of the Catawba River and some smaller falls on it.
 A new footbridge makes a great photo op and helps you cross the river without having to hop across on rocks.

 Looking Glass Falls